corbinday/message-board/readme.md

 - The ability to save messages to your account
 - A cool animation around the border when there is a new message that you have to acknowledge by pushing `A`
 - `C` for cycle

+## To Do
+- [ ] Auth and user accounts
+- [ ] "Friending"
+- [ ] Build UI for creating messages
+- [ ] Sending messages amongst friends
+- [ ] Python code for receiving and presenting messages on the Unicord board
+- [ ] Flashing from the web app